Full-Length Play

 TREVOR

-I think that’s the point of the article.
+I think that was the point of the article.

 Also, was machen wir hier?